slightknack/slightknack.dev/content/blog/rust-cycles.md

 At its core, GhostCell introduces two types: `GhostCell<'id>`, which is an owned pointer to some data, and `GhostToken<'id>`, a linearly unique *token* that allows one writer to modify a `GhostCell` at a time.

 Unlike `Rc`/`RefCell`, GhostCell imposes no runtime overhead.
 It does this by leveraging Rust's rich type system to erase all types at compile time.
+In this sense, GhostCell is a safe zero-cost cell that allows for shared mutable aliasing through compile time borrow checking.

 ## A Quick Usage Example
 Before we dig into the dirty details of how `GhostCell` works, I think we should